glossary

 Privacy boundary

-Exact income stays in the browser when a user chooses the exact-income mode.
+Exact income stays in the browser when you choose the exact-income mode.
 Analytics receives only the computed FPL band and never the raw dollar amount.

 Common mistake